Frequently Asked Questions

 How is the assessment program funded?

-The program is funded through a combination of state dollars raised through a broad-based and uniform ambulance tax and federal matching funds.
+The program is funded through a combination of state dollars raised through a broad-based and uniform ambulance assessment fees and federal matching funds.

 How much is the increased reimbursement?

-The increased reimbursement is $140.30 for each paid allowable Medicaid claim during the identified period.
-Increased reimbursement is for claims “paid” during this period – not date of service.
-This does not change current and normal payments for claims as this will be in addition to those payments.
+The increased reimbursement (aka kicker payment, directed payment) is $229.50 for each paid allowable TN Medicaid claim during the identified period.
+Increased reimbursement is for claims “paid” during this period – not necessarily the date of service.
+This does not change current and normal payments for claims as these payments will be handled and submitted separately.

 How often will we receive payments?